eitansuez/ingress-to-gwapi/docs/migration.md

 --8<-- "gateway-allows-routes.yaml"
 ```

-The convention is to label each namespace with `self-serve-ingress="true"` to allow both applications to define routes against the shared gateway:
+Above, we define a convention: to label each namespace with `self-serve-ingress="true"` to allow both applications to define routes against the shared gateway:

 ```shell
 kubectl label ns httpbin self-serve-ingress=true